neo4jrb/activegraph/docs/ActiveNode.rst

     class Post
       include Neo4j::ActiveNode
-      has_many :in, :comments, origin: :post
+      has_many :in, :comments, nil, origin: :post
-      has_one :out, :author, type: :author, model_class: Person end
+      has_one :out, :author, :author, model_class: Person
+    end

     class Comment
       include Neo4j::ActiveNode
-      has_one :out, :post, type: :post
+      has_one :out, :post, :post
-      has_one :out, :author, type: :author, model_class: Person end
+      has_one :out, :author, :author, model_class: Person
+    end

     class Person
       include Neo4j::ActiveNode
-      has_many :in, :posts, origin: :author
+      has_many :in, :posts, nil, origin: :author
-      has_many :in, :comments, origin: :author
+      has_many :in, :comments, nil, origin: :author
     end

 You can query associations: